awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 * `-DBUILD_DEPENDENCIES` -- Whether or not to build depending libraries from source.
 ON by default.
 * `-DBUILD_WEBSOCKETS` -- Build libwebsockets from source.
 Defaults to value of BUILD_DEPENDENCIES.
 * `-DBUILD_SRTP` -- Build libsrtp from source.
 Defaults to value of BUILD_DEPENDENCIES.
+* `-DUSE_LIBSRTP3` -- Build and link against libsrtp 3.x (cisco/libsrtp `main`, renamed to `libsrtp3`) instead of the long-standing 2.x default.
+OFF by default.
+The 3.x line adds PSA Crypto / mbedTLS 4 support but introduces public API breaks (opaque `srtp_policy_t`, separate src/dst buffers on `srtp_protect`/`srtp_unprotect`, separate master key + salt) — these are handled internally by the SDK.
+Use this if your platform requires mbedTLS 4 (e.g. ESP-IDF v6).
 * `-DBUILD_USRSCTP` -- Build libusrsctp from source.
 Defaults to value of BUILD_DEPENDENCIES.
 * `-DBUILD_OPENSSL_PLATFORM` -- If building OpenSSL what is the target platform
 * `-DBUILD_LIBSRTP_HOST_PLATFORM` -- If building LibSRTP what is the current platform